Model-free generalized fiducial inference: Constructing CP sets from GF inference

-The important insight from Figure \ref{fig:gf_regions} is that the imprecise GF distribution of $y_{n+1}$ assigns, in particular, $1/(n+1)$ probability to the outermost region (beyond where any data were observed), and as such, it assigns $n/(n+1)$ probability to the complementary set (within which all of the data were observed).
-That being so, an $n/(n+1)$ probability GF prediction set is given by,
+An important insight from Figure \ref{fig:gf_regions} is that the imprecise GF distribution of $y_{n+1}$ assigns, in particular, $1/(n+1)$ probability to the outermost region (beyond where any data were observed), and as such, it assigns $n/(n+1)$ probability to the complementary set (within which all of the data were observed).
+Moreover, a $k/(n+1)$ GF prediction set is given by,

-with $k = n$.
-Moreover, if $t_{1}(y_{1}),\dots,t_{n}(y_{n})$ are all unique values (i.e., under Assumption \ref{cont_exchange}), then a $k/(n+1)$ GF prediction set is given by $\Omega_{n}(k)$, for any $k \in \{1,\dots,n+1\}$.
-Theorem \ref{gf_transducer_valid}, below, relates this model-free GF prediction set to a CP set via the GF {\em transducer} function:
+for any $k \in \{1,\dots,n+1\}$.
+Theorem \ref{gf_contour_valid}, below, relates this model-free GF prediction set to a CP set via the {\em GF contour function}: